Roti

-Roti (in English known as chapati) is a round flatbread native to the Indian subcontinent.
-It is popular in India, Sri Lanka, Pakistan, Nepal, Bangladesh, Maldives, Myanmar, Malaysia, Indonesia, Singapore, Thailand, Guyana, Suriname, Jamaica, Trinidad and Tobago, Mauritius, and Fiji.
-It is made from stoneground whole wheat flour, traditionally known as gehu ka atta, and water that is combined into a dough.
-Roti is consumed in many countries worldwide.
+Roti is a round flatbread originating from the Indian subcontinent.
+It is commonly consumed in many South Asian, Southeast Asian, Caribbean, East African, and Southeast African countries.

+It is made from stoneground whole-wheat flour, known as atta, combined into a dough with added water.
 Its defining characteristic is that it is unleavened.
 Naan from the Indian subcontinent, by contrast, is a yeast-leavened bread, as is kulcha.
 Like breads around the world, roti is a staple accompaniment to other foods.

 Etymology

-The word roti is derived from the Sanskrit word (roṭikā), meaning "bread".
+The word roti is derived from the Sanskrit word roṭikā, meaning "bread".